-BUFFALO is a beautiful, flourishing city, at the outlet of Lake Erie, possessing the twofold advantages of a lake and canal navigation.
+Buffalo is a beautiful, flourishing city, at the outlet of Lake Erie, possessing the twofold advantages of a lake and canal navigation.
 The time is not far distant when it will rank with and rival any of the Atlantic cities.
 As a point for the concourse of strangers and voyagers, passing to and fro for pleasure or business, Buffalo in the summer season presents a singularly busy and active scene.
 The daily ingress and egress of such persons, by canals, stages, and steamboats, would seem incredible for a place of its size, as much for variety of their origin and destination as for their numbers.
 All the world in variety seem to be passing here.
 Besides the busy hum and animating effect of business, the love of nature and of pleasure will ever keep their swarming devotees hovering over such a stupendous and attractive object as Niagara's everlasting cataract.
-Buffalo seems to be the principal place of repose, in approaching to and receding from this scene.
-And the daily panorama of grave philosophy, of beauty, of fashion, and of pleasure, exhibited here, as if about to bend in adoration before the imposing spectacle of the mighty waters, thundering from the heights above into the ever-raging abyss below, or as if returning satiate from the deafening and ceaseless roar of this wondrous water-fall, presents so shifting and variegated a picture as never to tire the lookers-on.
+Buffalo seems to be the principal place of repose, in approaching to and receding from this scene. the daily panorama of grave philosophy, of beauty, of fashion, and of pleasure, exhibited here, as if about to bend in adoration before the imposing spectacle of the mighty waters, thundering from the heights above into the ever-raging abyss below, or as if returning satiate from the deafening and ceaseless roar of this wondrous water-fall, presents so shifting and variegated a picture as never to tire the lookers-on.

-The commerce of Lake Erie has increased within the last seven years beyond all precedent.
-Then there were five steamboats, and from twenty to twenty-five other vessels in operation.
-Last season, 30 steamboats and 165 schooners were employed; and now 40 steamboats and about 200 sailing craft are engaged in the carrying trade between Buffalo and Detroit and the upper Lakes.
+The commerce of Lake Erie has increased within the last six years beyond all precedent.
+Then there were five steamboats and from 20 to 25 other vessels; last season 26 steamboats and 135 schooners were in operation.
+Eleven new steamboats and 30 sailing-craft commence this season, making in all thirty steamboats (the Washington having been lost last season) and 165 sailing vessels now engaged in the carrying trade between Buffalo and Detroit.